Gm-EliteC/PangYaC/README.md

 - 📐 Designed specifically for Pangya players who need accurate and fast shot estimations
 - 🎮 Seamless desktop experience without needing a web browser

-👉TO see a Video tutorial go to https://www.youtube.com/watch?v=86KGSaSlN7Y
+👉To see a Video tutorial go to https://www.youtube.com/watch?v=86KGSaSlN7Y

 ## __What is Working:__